Quality Holistic Learning Project

 – Educator in Niger & QHL Project Fellow

 “[We] are involved in decisions that are to take place.
 We are consulted and decide when and how our activities can be beneficial to all of us by giving some flexibility and accommodation of others’ challenges to support one another with empathy.
 Strategies are put in place to treat every teacher with the esteem he/she deserves to feel a boost.
 We learn alone or in groups and work at our own pace to achieve our autonomy.
-We acquire many learning/teaching techniques with our learners, colleagues and fellows from daily routines, forums, weekly Zoom/class meetings, journalling, content sharing through teaching, games, Google applications, continuous communication by phone, WhatsApp, email and others.
+We acquire many learning/teaching techniques with our learners, colleagues and fellows from daily routines, forums, weekly Zoom/class meetings, journaling, content sharing through teaching, games, Google applications, continuous communication by phone, WhatsApp, email and others.
 All these facilities help us become a friendly village of educators across the world.”

 – Educator in Kakuma Refugee Camp in Kenya & QHL Project Fellow